-A bar, a café, a bookshop, and a meeting space all in one, The Society Club is hub of creativity for arts and literature.
-Hosting weekly film nights, poetry readings, author talks, and book launches, this is a must for anyone who loves to read or write.
+A bar, a café, a bookshop and a meeting space all in one, The Society Club is hub of creativity for arts and literature.
+Hosting weekly film nights, poetry readings, author talks and book launches, this is a must for anyone who loves to read or write.
 Priority is given to members of the club, but there’s no reason you can’t pop along to see what all the fuss is about.
-Sip on a classy cocktail and enjoy your Hemmingway against a shelved backdrop of the greats of 20th century literature.
+Sip on a classy cocktail and enjoy your Hemingway against a shelved backdrop of the greats of 20th century literature.

 Do a Bar Crawl

-Soho has a buzzing night life, with a variety of bars, pubs, and clubs on every corner to suit all tastes.
-Check out Ronnie Scott’s for an authentic jazz bar that celebrates Soho’s cultural significance in bringing jazz to the UK; or become a part of history at The French House, which has been frequented by famous writers and artists over the years, like Dylan Thomas, Lucien Freud, and Francis Bacon.
+Soho has a buzzing night life, with a variety of bars, pubs and clubs on every corner to suit all tastes.
+Check out Ronnie Scott’s for an authentic jazz bar that celebrates Soho’s cultural significance in bringing jazz to the UK; or become a part of history at The French House, which has been frequented by famous writers and artists over the years, like Dylan Thomas, Lucian Freud and Francis Bacon.
 Enjoy an elegant cocktail at Milk and Honey, or try something weird and wonderful at Garlic and Shots, where they have over 100 different flavoured spirits and shooters (and of course, many with garlic!).
-Lucky Voice Karaoke is a great way to spend an evening and The Shadow Lounge, open from nine until late, is one of the best night clubs in the Soho area.
+Lucky Voice Karaoke is a great way to spend an evening, and The Shadow Lounge, open from 9pm until late, is one of the best nightclubs in the Soho area.
 Soho is also lucky enough to have a vibrant LGBT nightlife, with Freedom Bar and The Admiral Duncan being firm favourites within the community.

 You may not know this, but Soho is an amazing place to eat chocolate.
-If you are feeling flush, pick from the Mayfair or Evening Chocolate Ecstasy tour, which takes you around various chocolatiers (with samples and tasters!) within and nearby the Soho neighbourhood.
-Or maybe you would rather take a chocolate making class?
-Ideal for an alternate date activity or something different with a friend, Paul A. Young hold monthly classes and tasting events at their boutique shop on Wardour Street.
+If you are feeling flush, pick from the Mayfair or Evening Chocolate Ecstasy tour, which takes you around various chocolatiers (with samples and tasters!) within and near the Soho neighbourhood.
+Or maybe you would rather take a chocolate-making class?
+Ideal for an alternative date activity or something different with a friend, Paul A. Young holds monthly classes and tasting events at its boutique shop on Wardour Street.
 Or maybe you would rather eat chocolate straight up?
 Choccywoccydoodah is the place for you.
 A shop and café, it’s the perfect place to sample as many chocolatey delights as possible.
 They also have ‘secret rooms’, which can be booked out at £25 a head – perfect for hen parties or an indulgent family gathering!

 Picnic in Soho Square

 Get your daily dose of vitamin D by heading to Soho Square for an afternoon in the sun.
-The square is surrounded by huge media conglomerates like 20th Century Fox, Dolby Europe, and the British Board of Film Classifications, and it featured in Dickens’ ‘A Tale of Two Cities’.
+The square is surrounded by huge media conglomerates like 20th Century Fox, Dolby Europe and the British Board of Film Classifications, and it featured in Dickens’ Tale of Two Cities.
 Take a picnic along with you, or get pizza to go from Princi, a fresh-cut Spanish meat roll from Enrique Tomas, or French pastry from Maison Bertaux to eat al fresco.